 Signs of Stress Eating

-According to Buffalo State University, conditions involving overeating and obesity account for more than 280,000 deaths every year.
+Conditions involving overeating and obesity account for more than 280,000 deaths every year.
 Stress eating habits can greatly compromise a person’s health, increasing the risk for heart disease, diabetes and stroke.

 Not surprisingly, stress eating makes a person more susceptible to weight gain, especially for people who live high-stress lives most of the time.
 While everyone’s circumstances may differ, signs of stress eating typically take the form of: